How to Activate Your Citi Credit Card

 How do you know your credit card is activated?

+If you can’t remember if you’ve activated your credit card, you can contact customer support to check.
 Otherwise, attempting to activate the card may provide an answer.
 If you try to activate the card, you may get a notification that it’s already activated.
-Otherwise, the activation will be successful.
+If the card hasn’t been activated yet, you’ll likely be prompted to complete the steps to activate it.

 What to do if you have trouble activating your credit card